Oink70/VerusPaperWallet/README.md

 A Paperwallet generator in Bash script and GNU tools, outputting to styled HTML formatted like a bank account statement, meant to be laminated and stored in bank account statement folders.
 The Paperwallets can either be created in manual mode or by interfacing with `verusd` via RPC, dubbed `daemon` mode.
 Manual operation has the disadvantage of being unable to verify the input data.

+It is strongly advised that you read this document from start to finish once before doing anything.

 ## What is a Paperwallet, why would i want it?

 A Paperwallet is a paper copy of t-Addresses, z-Addresses, associated private keys or VerusID Information.
 A Paperwallet usually has a machine-readable representation of the address and private key data, often in form of a QR code.
 Private keys on Paperwallets can optionally be encrypted in one way or another.